praveen-erramilli/mancala/README.md

 ### Assumptions

-* Cache layer is designed in the assumption that there is only one app server.
+* Cache layer is designed with the assumption that there is only one app server.
 When this application is horizontally scaled with multiple app servers, a timestamp based cache invalidation strategy should be used.
 * Ambiguity : In the current design, if a player inserts his last coin in his own empty pit, he will steal his coins and opponents coins and puts in his large pit.
-In some versions of Mancala, this move is not allowed if the opponent's pit is empty.
+In some versions of Mancala, stealing is not allowed if the opponent's pit is empty.

 ### Future Improvements

-* Undo, Redo option
+* Undo, Redo moves

 ### Build

 #### Server
 * Ensure that you have MySQL installed.
 Configure username and password in [properties](src/main/resources/application.properties)
+* Run the SQL Command `create database mancala;`
 * This application requires jre11
 * Switch to project directory on terminal
 * `./mvnw clean install`